Megalonumber0ne/Friday-Night-Funkin-Mega-Engine/README.md

 We have a Discord server!
 Feel free to join here: https://discord.gg/Mb78ZKtEYY Any concerns, feel free to pop into the Discord server and make a thread.

+My goals for this engine is to be a somewhat lightweight rework that fixes issues the base game has, while staying close to what the original game is like

 # MODDING - STILL BAREBONES
 Make a folder in the `mods` directory, I'll be using my mod "Peeco" for this (It's just adding the song Pico into the game without source code editing.)